Ken Odeluga: FTSE at risk of significant correction as global equities weaken

 Outside of the OPEC production, regions such as China and Russia were calculated to have costs per barrel of as little $38 and under $15 respectively, according to a Bank of America Merrill Lynch report earlier this month.
 The investment bank estimated it costs almost $50 per barrel to produce oil from the North Sea.
 Obviously, each global oil major will have a greater or lesser concentration in all of these regions.

-If you found this article useful, you might also want to read Kelvin Wong’s notes on US stocks to watch next year, James Chen’s technical analysis of indices, currencies and commodities for 2015, Ashraf Laidi’s 2015 FX outlook and his article on the dangers of underestimating deflation.
+If you found this article useful, you might also want to read Ashraf Laidi’s FX outlook for 2015, his article on the dangers of underestimating deflation, James Chen’s technical analysis of indices, currencies and commodities for 2015, and Kevin Wong’s list of US stocks to watch next year.